Buying short-term health plans in Virginia

 - Virginia currently has short-term plans available with initial terms of up to 364 days.

-- Virginia’s legislature passed bills in 2018 and 2019 that would have relaxed the states’s rules for short-term plans, but Gov. Northam vetoed them.
+- Before Democrats gained control of Virginia’s legislature, bills were passed in 2018 and 2019 that would have relaxed the states’s rules for short-term plans, but Gov. Northam vetoed them.

 - At least eight insurers offer short-term plans in Virginia.

 Short-term plans in Virginia are currently available with total duration up to 36 months

 Long-standing regulations in Virginia clarify that various state rules and regulations (including guaranteed renewability and coverage of pre-existing conditions) do not apply to short-term health insurance plans as long as they are nonrenewable and have a duration of not more than six months.

 But short-term plans that are issued via out-of-state associations (which includes all of the currently available short-term plans in the state) do not have to follow the same rules (for comparison, see group association short-term rules, versus individual short-term plan rules; the former does not have rules pertaining to renewability or general pre-existing condition protections, while the latter does).

 The state has regulations that require short-term plans issued by an in-state insurer to be guaranteed renewable up to 36 months if the plan has an initial term of more than six months and/or if the insurer uses medical underwriting (virtually all short-term insurers use medical underwriting).
 But again, all of the currently available plans are issued by associations based outside of Virginia, so those plans can use medical underwriting even though they have longer durations.

 Much stricter rules for short-term plans will take effect in July 2021